 Gaining Self-Awareness is Key.

 All of these thoughts and behaviors can be going on without having any conscious awareness of them, so gaining self-awareness is the first and most important step.
 Once these habitual cycles are brought out into the light and examined, you can then recognize what needs to change to finally break through.
 So just noticing that you have a repetitive habit that is contributing to the clutter can be the difference maker in itself.

-Family History Can Another Root Cause of a Cluttered Home
+Family History Can Another Cause of a Habitual Clutter Problem.

 For some, the root cause of the clutter can be historical.
 It can be a result of never having developed helpful habits and routines needed to stay organized in the first place.
 Perhaps you were raised in a very cluttered home.
 Because of this, you were never taught or modeled the habits needed to keep your things organized and uncluttered.
 In this case, recognizing this and pushing against your natural inclination to repeat your parent’s behaviors is key.

 Do not despair, new organizational habits can be learned and developed.
 The new helpful habits might be hard to implement at first but stick with them.
 After a short time, these habits will get easier and you’ll perform them with minimal effort.
 This is the reason it is so important to teach children valuable organizing habits when they are young.

 Another common reason for having a cluttered home is having grown up in a family that was extremely frugal.
 If you lived during the depression era or had parents who did, you might struggle with letting go of anything that might be considered useful in any way.
 In this case, it is guilt and the fear of letting go of something you might regret, that prevents you from getting rid of things.
 The common excuse, “I might use this someday” stands between you and a clutter-free home.